blockdeep/libro/src/high/Avoid_the_Usage_of_Pseudo_Random_Numbers.md

 ## Description

-Using non-deterministic methods for important process such as selecting/assigning tasks for example or can create opportunities for manipulation, potentially allowing certain participants to be chosen more frequently or unfairly.
+In Substrate runtime development, using non-deterministic methods for critical processes, such as selecting or assigning tasks, can create opportunities for manipulation.
+This may allow certain participants to be chosen more frequently or unfairly, undermining the trust and fairness essential to decentralized systems.

 ## What should be avoided